PixelsCamp/pixelscamp-forever/.github/ISSUE_TEMPLATE/pixels-camp-forever-.md

 ### Encrypted Name and Shipping Address:

 ```
-_Paste your name and shipping address (portugal only) here, encrypted using the commands mentioned in the rules._
+Replace this text with your name and shipping address (portugal only), encrypted with a random 256-bit shared key using the commands mentioned in the rules.
 ```

 ### Encrypted Shared Key:

 ```
-_Paste your random 256-bit key here, encrypted using the commands mentioned in the rules._
+Replace this text with your random 256-bit shared key, encrypted with the Pixels Camp Organization's public key using the commands mentioned in the rules._
 ```

 _You can edit the issue and paste the encrypted bits later if you wish.
 They're only needed after the request is accepted._